Rewatch Marvel-ous Stan Lee movie cameos

 Smart fans knew to look for Lee, but they'd often get caught up in the plot and forget about the white-haired legend until suddenly, there he was.
 There's even a fan theory that Lee always played the same character, Uatu the Watcher, an alien whose job it was to observe what's going on with Earth.
 Naturally, there's another theory that he's just an ordinary guy.

-Every cameo was super-powered in its own way, but here are 7 favorites.
+Every cameo was super-powered in its own way, but here are seven favorites.

 1. A not-so-observant museum guard